shohne/CarND-Behavioral-Cloning/report.md

 The crucial task is **predict** and to achieve it, we have trained a **Deep Learning Model**.
 As we known, **Machine Learning** try to *learn* to do a task from a lot of data that shows the expected behavior.
 To acomplish this, we have drove the simulator in **training mode** capturing relevent information (camera images and steering angle).
 The idea is that the model could mimic the behavior given by examples.

 ### Model Architecture
-At a rate of 20Hz in training mode, simulator could give us following information:
+At a rate of 15 Hz in training mode, simulator could give us following information:
 * Image from center camera.
-This image focus on the road and is 320 pixels wide versus 160 pixels height, it is 24 bits colorful per pixel image as:
+This image focus on the road and is 320 pixels wide per 160 pixels height, it is 24 bits colorful per pixel image as:

 ![example image](example_image.jpg)